 Data will be collected using paper CRFs and participant completed questionnaires.
 All CRFs (with the exception of participant completed questionnaires) should be completed by personnel named on the delegation log as authorised to do so.
-CRFs and completed questionnaires should be photocopied and originals returned to the CTRC within 3 weeks of the visit date unless specified otherwise.
+Participant eligibility should be confirmed by an appropriately trained and medically qualified member of the research team who has been delegated that duty.
+There is no requirement for authorisation of the person who administers the randomised treatment because both treatments are routine NHS practice.
+CRFs and completed questionnaires should be photocopied for maintenance at site and originals should be returned to the CTRC within 3 weeks of the visit date unless specified otherwise (see Table 1 in Section 8.1 for CRF Return Schedule).

-Where questionnaires are sent directly to the participant they will be sent directly by the research nurse who is part of the clinical team.
-Questionnaires sent to the participant will be returned to the CTRC using a pre-addressed, pre-paid envelope.
+Where questionnaires are sent directly to the participant they will be sent by the investigating site research team.
+Questionnaires sent to the participant must be supplied with a pre-addressed, pre-paid envelope and will be returned to the CTRC by the patient using the envelope provided.
+The research team should ensure that questionnaires are pre-populated with the required information (randomisation number, timepoint details etc.) before sending to the patient.

-Each site will be expected to maintain a file of essential trial documentation (Site File), which will be provided by the coordinating centre, and keep copies of all completed CRFs and participant completed questionnaires for the trial.

-Completion of CRFs is described further in section 13.3.
+Each site will be expected to maintain a file of essential trial documentation (Investigator Site File), which will be provided by the coordinating centre.
+They will also keep copies of all completed CRFs and participant completed questionnaires for the trial.
+Correct completion of these documents is very important and every effort should be made to minimise missing data and incorrect completion.
+Completion of CRFs is described further in Section 13.3.

-Once written informed consent has been obtained from the patient the research team will collect baseline characteristics using the baseline CRF and the patient will be randomised and followed-up in the trial.
-For screening and randomisation procedures refer to section 6.
-For details of procedures associated with trial treatments refer to section 7.
-For a summary of trial assessments see Table 1 in section 8.1.
+Once written informed consent has been obtained from the patient (see Section 11.3 for more information) the research team will collect baseline characteristics using the baseline CRF and the patient will be randomised and followed up in the trial.
+For screening and randomisation procedures refer to Section 6.
+For details of procedures associated with trial treatments refer to Section 7.
+For a summary of trial assessments see Table 3 in Section 8.1.

-Participant details including name, initials, date of birth and randomisation number will be reported on the consent form, separate to clinical data.
+Participant details including name, initials, date of birth, postcode, NHS number and randomisation number will be reported on the consent form, separate to clinical data.